Azure/azure-iot-sdk-node/provisioning/service/samples/readme.md

 * For the TokenCredential sample:

 For a quick explanation of Role Based Access Control, you can check [this overview][rbac-overview].
-For this test you will need to set the environment variables AZURE_TENANT_ID, AZURE_CLIENT_ID, and AZURE_CLIENT_SECRET.

 Get the following files from the current folder:
 * [package.json][package-json]